Józef Bilczewski: Life

-Józef Bilczewski was born in Wilamowice on 26 April 1860 as the eldest of nine children to the peasants Franciszek Biba and Anna Kuczmierczyk.
+Józef Bilczewski was born in Wilamowice on 26 April 1860 as the eldest of nine children to commoners, Franciszek Biba and Anna Fajkisz.
+He has current living relatives, residing mainly in Poland, who bear the Biba, Pietrzak, Makuch and Lukaszka family names.

 From 1868 until 1872 he attended school in his hometown while he studied later at Wadowice from 1872 until 1880 when he received a diploma.
 In 1880 he graduated from a local school in Wadowice and commenced his studies for the priesthood in Kraków.

 He received his doctorate from the Jagiellonian and he received his ordination to the priesthood in 1884 from Cardinal Albin Dunajewski.
 Not long after he received his doctorate in theological studies in Vienna (studied there from 1885–86) in 1886 and started his studies on dogmatics and archeological studies in Rome (at the Gregorian from 1886–87) and in Paris (one semester in 1888).
 From 1888 to 1890 he worked as a vicar and catechist at Kęty and in 1891 worked as a catechetical assistant in Kraków at the church of Saints Peter and Paul.
 In 1890 he passed his habilitation at the Jagiellonian and in 1891 he became a professor of dogmatics at the Lviv college.
 His career progressed at a fast pace as in 1893 he became a common professor and from 1896 to 1897 served as the Dean of the Theological Department.
 In 1900 he was elected as the rector of that college but gave up the post not long after once Emperor Franz Joseph I selected him on 30 October 1900 to lead the Archdiocese of Lviv as its archbishop; Pope Leo XIII formalized the appointment on 17 December 1900.
 Bilczewski received his episcopal consecration the next month in the Lviv Cathedral.